Women's boxing: United States

 In 2021, American Claressa Shields defeated Marie-Eve Dicaire and thus became the first boxer in the four-belt era to hold undisputed titles in two weight classes, and the first female boxer ever to be an undisputed champion in two weight classes.

 The first women's boxing match to headline Madison Square Garden, described as the 'biggest women's fight of all time', was held on April 30, 2022, between Katie Taylor and Amanda Serrano, with Taylor's undisputed lightweight titles on the line.
 Taylor defeated Serrano by split decision.

 In 2023, New York boxer Kathy "Wildcat" Collins became the first female boxer inducted into the New York State Boxing Hall of Fame.

 Also in 2023, American boxer Claressa Shields became the first woman to win the Best Boxer ESPY Award.

 In 2024, President-elect Donald Trump said in a keynote address for Turning Point USA, "There's a spirit that we have now that we didn't have just a short while ago.
 Sadly, we didn't have.
 Who the hell can have spirit watching women get beat up in a boxing ring?
 I don't think that's spirit, right?
 We're going to end that one quick!
 We're going to end it very quickly.
 We're going to end that one very quickly."
 Trump had previously falsely said boxers Lin Yu-ting and Imane Khelif "transitioned from men to women", and said their wins were "demeaning to women".
 He said about Khelif's win over Italian boxer Angela Carini that "this beautiful young woman from Italy" fought against a "man".

+On February 2, 2025, American boxer Claressa Shields faced Danielle Perkins for the undisputed heavyweight championship at Dort Financial Center in Flint, Michigan.
+Shields scored the fight's lone knockdown in the waning seconds of the tenth round and won the bout by unanimous decision with the judges' scorecards reading 97-92, 99-90, and 100-89- all for Shields.
+Thanks to the victory, she became the only three-division undisputed champion, male or female, of the four-belt era, as well as the first female undisputed heavyweight champion ever.

+The first all-women’s boxing card at Madison Square Garden was held on July 11, 2025.
+A bout between Katie Taylor and Amanda Serrano, which Taylor won, headlined the card.

 Professional women's boxing has declined in popularity in the United States and struggles to get viewership and sponsorship.
 Many women boxers have to fight in Mexico or Europe to make a good living.
 The sport has largely been supplanted by Women's MMA, which is increasingly popular in the USA.